FortinetCloudCSE/k8s-202-workshop/content/01IntroductionFortiWeb/Task3_Installtion_setup.md

 {{< /tabs >}}

-Verify connectivity to fortiweb VIP fortiweb has VIP configured which it's an alias of NIC2 interface(in twoarms mode) or NIC1 (in onearm mode). from client pod, you shall able to ping it.
+Verify connectivity to fortiweb VIP
+FortiWeb has VIP configured which it's an alias of NIC2 interface(in twoarms mode) or NIC1 (in onearm mode). from client pod, you shall able to ping it.

 ```bash